manuelstaffa/ReSLLM/README.md

   - $R'(s,a,s') = R(s,a,s') + f_θ​(s,a,s')$
   - Automatically encodes useful shaping information when manual reward shaping is hard
   - Useful in sparse reward environments, learning from demonstrations, or when there is no known optimal
-  - Sources of Learned Reward Shaping
+  - Sources of Learned Reward Shaping:
     - Inverse Reinforcement Learning (IRL): learn the entire reward function from expert demonstrations
     - Preference-Based Reward Learning: learn from human preferences
     - Auxiliary Models: use predictive models (e.g. predicting next state) to define progress-based shaping